back to overview

 UOB , ICSC, IATCS, CPP-LRMH, EPFL , UPFR, CAS, RFPL, TPA , AGW, RENOVA, VFB

-The ROCARE Manual with Glossary and Standard: A wealth of information on the topic of Roman cement is provided in this Manual, both of practical and scientific nature.
-Take a look by activating the field on the left side!
-The Glossary is now available also in Hungarian!
+The ROCARE Manual with Glossary and Standard: Take a look by activating the field on the left side!
+(Presently avaialble in English and Hungarian)!